 Let’s be honest here, companies stay in business by charging for their time.
 But what you need to consider is, are you going to get a bill for $8.75 every time you send a quick email?
 Or do they have some sort of formal consultation process where they can block off times and charge you accordingly for the expertise they have acquired to earn a living on?

 Are there any pieces of my projects which will be handled by outside freelancers or contractors?

-Why is this Important?
 It’s important to ask your web designer which pieces may be handled by outsiders because even though those freelancers are contractors that are probably working with them regularly, it still leaves a level of uncertainty.
-On the flip side of it, not every company can employ the best of every field, including complex Integrations that may be needed for your project.
+On the flip side of it, not every company can employ the best of every field, including complex integrations that may be needed for your project.
 A company having all of that talent in-house will certainly be a higher price.